What causes nausea? 179 possible conditions

 Nausea is pronounced stomach discomfort and the sensation of wanting to vomit.
 Nausea can be a precursor to vomiting the contents of the stomach.
 The condition has many causes and can often be prevented.

 Nausea can stem from a number of causes.
-Some people are more sensitive to motion or to certain foods, medications, or the effects of certain medical conditions than others.
+Some people are highly sensitive to motion or to certain foods, medications, or the effects of certain medical conditions.
 All these things can cause nausea.
-Common causes of nausea include:
+Common causes of nausea are described below.

 Bacteria or viruses can affect the stomach and lead to nausea.
 Food-borne bacteria can cause an illness known as food poisoning.
-Viral infections such as the flu can also cause nausea.
+Viral infections can also cause nausea.

-Taking certain medications—for example, cancer treatments like chemotherapy—can upset the stomach or contribute to nausea.
-Such medications can include cancer treatments, such as chemotherapy.
-Always read the medication information for any new drugs you may be taking to determine methods to minimize medication-related nausea.
+Taking certain medications — for example, cancer treatments like chemotherapy — can upset the stomach or contribute to nausea.
+Be sure to carefully read the medication information for any new medications you may be taking.
+Reading this information and talking to your doctor about treatments you’re receiving can help you minimize medication-related nausea.

-Motion sickness and seasickness occur due to a vehicle’s movement.
-This movement can cause the messages transmitted to the brain to not sync up with the senses, leading to nausea, dizziness, and/or vomiting.
+Motion sickness and seasickness can result from a bumpy ride on a vehicle.
+This movement can cause the messages transmitted to the brain to not sync up with the senses, leading to nausea, dizziness, or vomiting.

 Intense pain can contribute to nausea symptoms.
 This is true for painful conditions such as pancreatitis, gallbladder stones, and or kidney stones.